Williams C. Wickham: Civil War

 Following Virginia voters' approval of secession, Wickham took his company, the Hanover Dragoons, into the Confederate States Army.
 After participating in the First Battle of Manassas, Wickham was commissioned by Governor John Letcher as lieutenant colonel of the Fourth Virginia Cavalry in September 1861.
 On May 4, 1862, he incurred a severe saber wound during a cavalry charge at the Battle of Williamsburg and was captured while recovering at Hickory Hill, but quickly paroled.

 In August 1862, Wickham received a promotion to Colonel of the Fourth Virginia Cavalry.
 At the Battle of Sharpsburg, he was wounded again, this time in the neck by a shell fragment.
-Recovering, he participated in the battles of Chancellorsville and Brandy Station and the Gettysburg Campaign.
+Recovering, he participated in the battles of Chancellorsville and Brandy Station and the Gettysburg campaign.
 General Wade Hampton blamed the failures of Wickham's Fourth Virginia Cavalry at Brandy Station in June 1863 for the death of his brother, Lt.
 Col. Frank Hampton.

 Despite Hampton's enmity, following the Battle of Gettysburg, Wickham was promoted to brigadier general on September 9, 1863, and put in command of what became known as Wickham's brigade of Fitzhugh Lee's division.
+Leading up the Bristoe Campaign, Wickham was injured in a fall from his horse.

 On May 11, 1864, he fought at the Battle of Yellow Tavern.
 Maj.
 Gen. J.E.B.
 Stuart was mortally wounded during this engagement, with his final order being: "Order Wickham to dismount his brigade and attack."
 In September 1864, after the Confederate defeat at the Battle of Fisher's Hill, Wickham blocked at Milford an attempt by Maj.
 Gen. Philip Sheridan to encircle and destroy the Confederate forces of Maj.
 Gen. Jubal Early.
 Wickham then attacked the Federal cavalry at Waynesboro and forced them to retreat to Bridgewater.

 Wickham resigned his commission on October 5, 1864, and took his seat in the Second Confederate Congress, to which he had been elected while in the field.
 Recognizing that the days of the Confederacy were over, he participated in the Hampton Roads Conference in an attempt to bring an early end to the war.